-$$Advanced\ Safety\ Score:\ \frac{Demand\ Score}{5} + \frac{Connectivity\ Score}{5} + \frac{Comfort\ Score}{5} + \frac{Equity\ Score}{5} + \frac{Safety\ Score}{5}$$
+$Advanced\ Safety\ Score:\ \frac{Demand\ Score}{5} + \frac{Connectivity\ Score}{5} + \frac{Comfort\ Score}{5} + \frac{Equity\ Score}{5} + \frac{Safety\ Score}{5}$

-Demand Score = (BikePedDemand0.5) + (PedStreetlight0.25) + (BikeStreetLight0.25)

-- 2. Connectivity Score: Identifies where bicycle and pedestrian infrastructure investment would improve network connection (see transportation score in appendix B). - 3.
-Comfort Score: Uses LTS to evaluate cyclist comfort along roadways. - 4.
-Equity Score: Identifies underserved populations using census data from minoritized populations, zero-vehicle households, populations aged 65 or older and 18 or younger, and populations with limited English proficiency. - 5.
-Safety Score: Defines the crash index by total crashes, bicycle or pedestrian crashes, and bicycle or pedestrian fatalities.
+ORES USED ORIZE CORF Low Medium High Demand Score: Combines BikePed Demand, PedStreetlight, and BikeStreetLight data to understand segment-level bike and pedestrian travel.
+BikePedDemand uses roadway proximity to key destinations as well as population and employment data from the District One Regional Planning Model 2040 traffic analysis zones (TAZ).
+StreetLight data from both pedestrians and bikes come from archived navigation device location data. ≤ 40 41-69 ≥ 70 Demand Score = (BikePedDemand0.5) + (PedStreetlight0.25) + (BikeStreetLight0.25) Connectivity Score: Identifies where bicycle and pedestrian infrastructure investment would improve network connection (see transportation score in appendix B). ≤ 11 12-35 ≥36 % 於於 Comfort Score: Uses bicycle LTS to evaluate cyclist comfort along roadways.
+For more on LTS, see page 32.
+For a full description of the methodology, see appendix A. LTS and se 32 for an ove ee appendix A n of the meth A for a full Equity Score: Identifies underserved populations using census data for population below poverty line, minority populations, zero-vehicle households, populations aged 65 or older and 18 or younger, percentage of means of transportation to work other than personal motor vehicles and populations with limited English proficiency. ≤ 30 31-69 ≥ 70 Safety Score: Defines the crash index by total crashes, bicycle or pedestrian crashes, and bicycle or pedestrian fatalities. ≤ 40 45-90 100 The advanced safety score can be used to prioritize projects on a city, county, MPO or district level.
+The elements of the advanced safety tool can also be used when determining design elements Bottom 1/3 by County Middle 1/3 by County Top 1/3 by County